aaron-mohtar-co/Lemon-IoT-Accessories/Sensor-1-Board/README.md

 # Environmental Sensor Companion Board

-Add an affordable environment sensor to your Lemon IoT based project.
+Add an affordable environmental sensor to your Lemon IoT based project.
 This board measures ambient temperature, relative humidity and ambient light.

 The board contains the following sensors: